ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vsphere_interface_connexion/guide.de-de.md

 > **Parameters**:
 >
 > - `serviceName`: your service in the form of pcc-XX-XX-XX-XX.
-> - `userId`: the password of your user in the form below.
+> - `userId`: the ID of your user in the form XXXXX.
 >
 > **Example**:
 >